DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Preliminaries

 The dynamic optimization problem~\eqref{eq:subproblem1} can be efficiently solved via DDP, a second order trajectory optimization method based on Bellman’s principle~\cite{bellman1966dynamic}.
 It states that any remaining segment of an optimal trajectory is itself optimal, enabling decomposition into smaller subproblems.
-This principle leads to a recursive formulation of the value function, or optimal cost to go, representing the minimum cumulative cost from a given state.
+This principle leads to a recursive formulation of the value function (the optimal cost-to-go).
 For agent $i$, the value function at ADMM iteration $a$ and time step $k$ is defined as